-“From the time I was 9 years old, I regularly sang and played music in church,” Marlow says.
+“I’m as country as cornbread, “ states Red Marlow with a vocal inflection that can leave no doubt.
+Red is as country as it gets, with a love of skeet shooting, fishing and hunting.
+A native of Northern Alabama, this preacher’s son has been singing and playing music regularly since he was 9 years old.
 “My Dad would go preach, and then my siblings and I provided the music.
-We played mostly Bluegrass and Southern Gospel and there’s still some inflections of that in what I do today.”
+We played mostly Bluegrass and Southern Gospel and there’s still some inflections of that in what I do today,” tells Marlow.
 His unique, hooky mixture of contemporary and traditional country styles creates a signature vocal sound that defines him as an artist.